How Invatech Health became what it is today

 Whilst running Pharmacy Plus, Tariq began investigating ways to improve medicines management in care homes.
 Tariq had identified medicines management in care homes as an area in need of improvement; many care homes were still using manual, time-consuming, paper-based systems, which didn’t allow for communication between care homes and pharmacies and left a lot of room for error (e.g. giving the wrong drug, stock wastage).

 Using the model Tariq had created at Pharmacy Plus as a basis (a model of central supply using a hub and spoke infrastructure combined with a back-end IT system to manage prescription management, clinical checks and dispensing) as a basis, Tariq oversaw the development of a new system for use in care homes.
-He developed the first electronic barcoding system for medication (the Proactive Care System – PCS) designed to achieve safety at the point of administration by nurses.
+He developed the first electronic barcoding system for medication (Proactive Care System (PCS) now known as ATLAS PCS) designed to achieve safety at the point of administration by nurses.
 PCS soon became the market leader and changed the way medicines are managed in care homes.

-Having stepped down as CEO of Pharmacy Plus in 2013 (and having acquired the Intellectual Property Rights to the PCS system developed at Pharmacy Plus), Tariq moved on to explore new opportunities and set up Invatech Health.
+Having stepped down as CEO of Pharmacy Plus in 2013 (and having acquired the Intellectual Property Rights to the PCS system, now re-branded as ATLAS PCS), Tariq moved on to explore new opportunities and set up Invatech Health.
 Invatech is a new technology company providing Software As a Service (SaaS) solutions within primary and secondary healthcare, and the company is currently working on a number of new and exciting products.

-One of these products is Titan, which will be launching in the spring.
+One of these products is Titan, which was launched in 2018.